Plagiosauridae: Ecology

-The large orbits of plagiosaurids have only been extensively analyzed in a single study which put forth two plausible eye structures.
-According to this study, because of their incredibly flat and vertically compressed skulls, it is unlikely that the eyes actually filled the space of the groups large orbits because the eyes would permanently protrude into at least part of the palate.
+The large orbits of plagiosaurids have only been extensively analyzed in a single study (Schoch et al. 2014) which put forth two plausible eye structures.
+According to this study, because of their incredibly flat and vertically compressed skulls, it is unlikely that the eyes actually filled the space of the groups large orbits because these hypothetically large eyes would permanently protrude into at least part of the palate.
 Thus, it is most plausible that, like many modern amphibians, the eyes of these animals were actually significantly smaller than the orbit and positioned toward the front of the skull, though there is not enough data to make conclusive judgment about their exact position.
-Schoch et al. (2014) also put forward the hypothesis that the group had large, flat, lensless eyes similar to a family of abyss dwelling teleost fish, the Ipnopidae.
+The alternate hypothesis is that the group had large, flat, lensless eyes similar to a family of deep sea teleost fish, the Ipnopidae (especially the type genus, Ipnops).
 These lensless eyes would allow plagiosaurids to detect when something is moving directly above them by causing a shadow in the light detected by the retina.
 While not observed among modern amphibians today, this hypothesis does align with the interpreted life habit of plagiosaurids and helps to explain the abnormal space afforded to the orbits of these animals.

 Plagiosaurids also represent an interesting case of extreme evolutionary and morphological stasis.
 The features of these animals change very little through their evolutionary history despite changes.
 Schoch and Witzmann analyzed the collections of Gerrothorax material and noted that, despite being recovered from multiple environments that encompass approximately 40 million years of time, the general body plan of Gerrothorax was relatively static.
-This was interpreted to support a relatively high degree of biological flexibility in these animals despite their somewhat unique ecology.
+This was interpreted to support a relatively high degree of biological flexibility in these animals despite their unique morphology.